learn-co-curriculum/sinatra-nested-forms/README.md

 - This is an excercise in REST conventions, HTML forms and params.
 Please use the debugger and/or puts to see how changing the type of HTML you use changes the params.
 Spend some time thinking about your routes.

 - Keep in mind this lab is using Capybara.
-So the last test will look for a button on your `new.erb` file with a value of `"Submit"`.
+The last test will look for a button on your `new.erb` file with a value of `"Submit"`.

 ## Example